hina-saif64/Hyperion-Identity-Intelligence/README.md

 Hyperion is designed to address the challenge of fragmented identity information across enterprise environments.
 It consolidates identity-related data from multiple sources to support identity governance, security analysis, and operational review.
 By bringing relevant identity information into a unified view, Hyperion helps reviewers identify stale or inconsistent accounts, understand privileged-user context, and conduct governance reviews with less reliance on manual, disconnected processes.

-**Technical Approach and Architecture**
+**Technical Innovation and Differentiation**

-Hyperion combines identity visibility, governance workflows, and security-analysis capabilities within a modular architecture.
-Its frontend is built with React and TypeScript, while its backend uses Node.js and Express to support communication between application services and enterprise data sources.
-This modular design is intended to support the integration and extension of identity-related capabilities as requirements evolve.
-Hyperion is designed to complement existing enterprise systems rather than replace them, with available functionality dependent on the implemented modules and integrations.
+Hyperion Identity Intelligence addresses the challenge of fragmented enterprise identity information through a consolidated identity-intelligence approach.
+Rather than requiring administrators to review identity records across separate enterprise systems independently, Hyperion brings identity-related information into a unified environment to support cross-source visibility, identity review, privileged-user analysis, and governance workflows.
+The software’s technical approach combines identity visibility, governance functionality, and security-related analysis within a modular application architecture.
+Its React and TypeScript frontend works with a Node.js and Express backend, while its service and integration layers organise communication with configured enterprise systems.
+This architecture provides a common foundation for bringing together identity-related functions that may otherwise be distributed across separate administrative tools.
+Hyperion’s practical technical contribution lies in the implementation of this consolidated identity-intelligence environment and its supporting workflows.
+By bringing identity information and review capabilities together, it is designed to help administrators identify inconsistencies, examine access-related context, and conduct identity-governance activities more efficiently.
+Its capabilities are determined by the implemented modules and configured integrations.

 **Enterprise Applications and Intended Use**